News item: Duluth's Harley-Davidson Sport Center Announces Closure

 PS - If you have read this far, and Lane Splitting and Filtering is not yet legal in your state, please watch this one-hour video about how to get it done where you live.
 Lane splitting and filtering is normal traffic practice in nearly every country world-wide partly because it greatly increases road safety for riders.
 You start legalization by finding a professional lobbyist working in your state’s legislature who also rides.
 All state lobbyists are required to register, and someone in your state capital keeps a list of all these lobbyists which is publicly available by law.
 Use that list to find the right moto-lobbyist.
 This is where changing restrictive state laws begins.
 Lane Splitting is now legal is six states.
 Your state can be next.

-PPS – When it comes to the potential for significantly increasing the number of utility and transportation riders in America, there’s a heard of elephants in the room.
+PPS – When it comes to the potential for significantly increasing the number of utility and transportation riders in America, there’s a herd of elephants in the room.
 The largest is our deeply embedded human trait of wanting to belong to a group and needing to fit in and be accepted by one’s tribe.
 We became a successful and dominant species specifically by learning how to trust and co-operate with each other to increase our individual chances of survival.
 Going outside of today’s mainstream personal mobility behavior by spending less time driving and more time riding can in some situations be a powerfully ostracizing repudiation of this most deeply embedded instinct: To belong.
 The next largest elephant is the increased physical risk of riding.
 Riders are far more vulnerable to injury or death than any driver, and as transportation technology continually advances and roads and autos become ever safer, deceptively riding seems ever more dangerous.
 A third elephant?
 Physical discomfort.
 Rain, cold, heat, dust, etc. A fourth pachyderm is riding’s inherent logistical and physical complexities.
 Compared to using an auto it simply takes more time to acquire the skills of assembling and using all the necessary riders gear, developing fluency managing a single-track vehicle, and carrying small items securely.
 No free lunches at this table, but the longer one lives the more obvious it becomes that the greater the effort one puts into something, the more benefit they get out of it.
 Lastly, lurking in the background there’s always stuff like this to think about: https://www.nytimes.com/2025/01/10/opinion/la-fires-los-angeles-wildfires.html Fortunately, we are a reasonably resourceful and adaptive species, and I’m very grateful to still able to ride toward that faint ray of light.

 *Standard Metropolitan Statistical Area (A term used by the Census Bureau, Department of Commerce, etc.)